CPC Definition - Subclass F02N

 This place covers:

-Devices prohibiting engine start, and therefore the starter actuation, in order to protect the engine, the starter or the environment.
+Devices preventing the engine start, and therefore the starter actuation, in order to protect the engine, the starter or the environment.

 Attention is drawn to the following places, which may be of interest for search: